svanoort/pyresttest/README.md

 ```

 ## Pure RPM-based install?
-It's not too complex to build and install from RPM, as long as you're building for systems with the same minor version of Python.
+It's not too complex to build and install from RPM, as long as you're building for systems with the same or higher minor version of Python.

-You must build on the same minor version of python, otherwise there will be a dependency issue on RPM installation.
+If you try to build on a {on a different version than built, there will be a dependency issue on RPM installation.

 See below for special cases with RHEL/CentOS 6.

 ### Building a basic RPM